PedDavid/Presentations/modern_cpp/slides.md

 <div align="right">Pedro David</div>

 Note: Modern?
-From C with objects to now.
+From C with classes to now.

 ---